Karina5005/Learning-CPP/README.md

-# Learning-C
+# Learning-CPP
-My little projects done in C to improve skills
+My little projects done in C or CPP to improve skills